AegixLinux/website/content/en/docs/tutorials/ssh.md

 ## Generate an SSH key pair

 To connect to other machines using SSH, you'll need to generate an SSH key pair.
 You can do this using the `ssh-keygen` command.
+If you run ssh-keygen without any options, it will use the ed25519 algorithm to generate your key pair.

 ## Copy your public key to the remote machine